jessika/jessika.dev/posts/remark42-integration.md

     sudo firewall-cmd --add-service=https --permanent
     sudo firewall-cmd --reload
     ```
-1. Visit your subdomain with https, for example https://comments.jessgoesoutside.com.
-Verify that you can see the NGINX test page.
+1. Visit your subdomain in your browser with HTTPS (for example https://comments.jessgoesoutside.com).
+Verify that you can see the NGINX server test page.

 References: